-Economic Diversification

-Greater economic diversification, especially for communities outside of Amarillo, is needed to build the economic resilience of the region.
+Economic Diversification Greater economic diversification, especially for communities outside of Amarillo, is needed to build the economic resilience of the region.
 As stated previously, the regional economy is very largely tied to traditional industries of oil and gas production and agriculture.
 While there has been some diversification in local economies throughout the region, there still exists a direct correlation between the health of these traditional industries and the economic growth and prosperity throughout the region.
-Chart 1.3 shows community leaders ratings of their community's economic diversity.
+Chart 1.3 shows community leaders' ratings of their community's economic diversity.
+Chart 1.3 How would you characterize economic diversity...